 Strain off the water and repeat the process with any eggshells that are left.
 You can do this 2 or 3 times or until you get bored of the whole process.
 Any remaining shell can go into the worm farm or compost.

-To use the results of the water extraction method, mix the cooled, filtered extract with rainwater at a rate of about 1 tablespoon to a 9 litre watering can (why are they all 9 litres and not 10?) of rainwater then use the mix as a root drench around your plants.
+To use the results of the water extraction method, mix the cooled, filtered extract with rainwater at a rate of about 50 to 1 then use the mix as a root drench around your plants.
 The plants and soil organisms will do the rest for you.

-Chicken booster – powdered or at least finely crushed eggshells can be added to your chicken’s food to replace many of the nutrients that went into making them.
-Another option is to add water or vinegar extract to their drinking water, especially if the vinegar used to make the extract is Apple Cider Vinegar which has other health benefits for your flock.
+Chicken booster – powdered or at least finely crushed eggshells can be added to your chicken’s food toreplace many of the nutrients that went into making them.
+Another option is to add water or vinegar extract to their drinking water, especially if the vinegar used to make the extract is Apple Cider Vinegar.

-Soil sweetener – the calcium in the eggshells or either of the extracts helps to combat soil acidity by raising the pH.
+Soil sweetener – the Calcium in the eggshells or either of the extracts helps to combat soil acidity by raising the pH.
 We say that it ‘sweetens’ the soil.
-Just sprinkle the powdered shells onto the soil or use water extracted calcium as noted above.
+Just sprinkle the powdered shells onto the soul or use water extracted calcium as noted above.
 Leave it two days before testing your pH again.

 Slug deterrent – Using crushed eggshells is a traditional way of creating a barrier against Slugs and Snails.
 The sharp, jagged edges of the shell pieces deter the critters who don’t enjoy dragging their soft bodies over them.
 You don’t need to powder the eggshells for this, just dry them and crush them up by hand.

 Eggshells have people uses too.
-You can drink the water or vinegar extractions, diluted to taste and they’ll add nutrients to your diet that are great for your bones, teeth, skin and brains.
+You can drink the water or vinegar extractions, diluted to taste and they’ll add nutrients to your diet that are great for yoyrbones, teeth, skin and brains.